 The College Senate is the representative body chosen to take action on behalf of the faculty, staff, and student in all matters pertaining to governance within the College in fulfilling its responsibilities.
-Delegates to the College of Education Senate include: two faculty delegate from each department, as well as two faculty delegates–at–large and the office of chair and chair–elect; two staff delegates (one exempt and one non-exempt); and two student delegates (one graduate and one undergraduate).
+Delegates to the College of Education Senate include: three representative faculty members from each department, elected in staggered terms, as well as two at-large faculty senators, plus the offices of chair and chair-elect; two exempt persons and one non-exempt person elected at large; and one doctoral student, one masterís student, and one undergraduate student elected at large by each respective category of student.

 The College of Education Assembly entrusts the College of Education Senate to: